2026 Edition · Updated monthly · Independent research

 How often is this ranking of the best calorie counting apps updated?

-We re-run the full 90-day protocol every quarter and publish smaller updates monthly when an app ships a change that affects scoring.
+We re-run the full 120-day CCS protocol every quarter and publish smaller updates monthly when an app ships a change that affects scoring.
 Dated update notes appear on the rankings and reviews pages, and the news lists on the rankings and compare hubs track recent feature changes across the category.

 Are these calorie counting app rankings sponsored or affiliated?